GatorSense/EMD_HSI/README.md

 If you have any questions, please contact:

-% Author:  Alina Zare
+Author:  Alina Zare
-% University of Missouri, Electrical and Computer Engineering
+University of Missouri, Electrical and Computer Engineering
-% Email Address: zarea@missouri.edu
+Email Address: zarea@missouri.edu
-% Created: December 2013
+Created: December 2013
-% Latest Revision: December 19, 2013
+Latest Revision: December 19, 2013
-% This product is Copyright (c) 2013 University of Missouri.
+This product is Copyright (c) 2013 Alina Zare
-% All rights reserved.
+All rights reserved.